John Wooden: UCLA

 Wooden coached what would prove to be his final game in Pauley Pavilion on March 1, 1975, a 93–59 victory over Stanford.
 Four weeks later, following a 75–74 overtime victory over former player and former assistant coach Denny Crum and Louisville in the 1975 NCAA Tournament semifinal game, Wooden announced that he would retire at age 64 immediately after the championship game.
 His legendary coaching career concluded triumphantly when Richard Washington and David Meyers combined for 52 points as UCLA responded with a 92–85 win over Joe B. Hall and Kentucky to claim Wooden's first career coaching victory over the Wildcats and his unprecedented 10th national championship.
 Marques Johnson and Andre McCarter were also key contributors on Wooden's final championship team.
 The success of Wooden's last team was particularly impressive because it had no marquee stars such as Alcindor, Walton, Hazzard, and Goodrich; the team was a group of rugged opportunists.

 Andy Hill, who was on three Bruin teams under Wooden that won NCAA championships from 1970 to 1972, decades later co-wrote with Wooden the 2001 book Be Quick—But Don't Hurry!
 Finding Success in the Teachings of a Lifetime.
 The bestseller details how Hill applied his experience as a player under Wooden to achieve success in his career as a television executive.
 His goal was to demonstrate the relevance of Wooden's coaching style to the business world.
 The book also delves into his personal relationship with Wooden as his coach and mentor.

 In 2004, a 93-year-old Wooden stated that he would not mind coming back as an assistant who could help players with practices and other light duties.

-During his tenure with the Bruins, Wooden became known as the "Wizard of Westwood", though he personally disdained the nickname.
+During his tenure with the Bruins, Wooden became known as "the Wizard of Westwood", though he personally disdained the nickname.
 He gained lasting fame with UCLA by winning 620 games in 27 seasons and 10 NCAA titles during his last 12 seasons, including seven in a row from 1967 to 1973.
 His UCLA teams also established an NCAA men's basketball record winning streak of 88 games and four perfect 30–0 seasons.
-They also won 38 straight games in NCAA tournaments and 98 straight home wins at Pauley Pavilion.
+They also won 38 straight games in NCAA tournaments and 98 straight home wins at Pauley Pavilion, where Wooden compiled a 150–3 record over 10 seasons.

 "He never made more than $35,000 a year salary (not including camps and speaking engagements), including 1975, the year he won his 10th national championship, and never asked for a raise", wrote Rick Reilly of ESPN.
 He was given a Bruin powder blue Mercedes that season as a retirement gift.
 According to his own writings, Wooden turned down an offer to coach the Los Angeles Lakers from owner Jack Kent Cooke that may have been ten times what UCLA was paying him.